Building Panels

 panel_config.has_permission(request, scope=None)

 Returns True if the request's user may access the panel or a specific scope.
-Used internally by permission_required but available for manual checks.
+Thin wrapper around _check_permission for use in view context where a full request object is available.

 @panel_config.permission_required(scope=None)